Skip to content

 body

-Response, if any, contained in the response body.
-For response_json(), a R data structure to serialize to JSON.
+The response body.
+For response_json(), a R data structure that will be serialized to JSON.

 Value